IvonLiu/sNNake/README.md

 * I'm not a snake master.
 Thus snakes that learn from me are not masters themselves.
 The included trained parameters will get your snake to a score of around 30, 40 if you're lucky, and 50 if you're really lucky.

-* If you have trained this snake to do better, it'd be greatly appreciated if you can send me your parameters at me@ivonliu.com :)
+* If you have trained this snake to do better, please submit a pull request :)